-Our Head teacher, Jennifer Adamson Gillian Larocque, has the strategic overview of the special educational provision.
+Our Headteacher, Gillian Larocque, has the strategic overview of the special educational provision.
+The SENCO will:

-They will:

-- Work with the head teacher and Management Committee to determine the strategic development of the SEND policy and provision in the school - Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high quality teaching - Advise on the graduated approach to providing SEND support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - Work with the headteacher and management committee to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEND up to date
+- Work with the Headteacher and the Local Governing Body (LGB) to determine the strategic development of the SEND policy and provision in the school - Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHCPs. - Provide professional guidance to colleagues and work with staff, parents/carers, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching - Advise on the graduated approach to providing SEND support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the Local Authority and its support services - Liaise with potential next providers of education to ensure pupils and their parents/carers are informed about options and a smooth transition is planned - Work with the Headteacher and LGB to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to access arrangements and reasonable adjustments - Ensure the school keeps the records of all pupils with SEND up to date